 |Application is easy to service||++||++|

-... is smaller in diameter (14 mm) than a one-cent coin, thus finding place in smallest electric motors.
+... is smaller in diameter (14 mm) than a one-cent coin, thus finding perfect fit in smallest electric motors.

 Owing to the use of permanent magnets, their power density is twice the density of spring-applied brakes.
 In addition to their low weight and minimal abrasion, dynamic permanent magnet brakes offer additional benefits that make them the number one choice in >robotics.
 The abrasion resistance of permanent magnet brakes is the result of their typical operating principle.
 The armature is entirely released by the spring.